IBM 5280 Distributed Data System

-The IBM 5280 was a data entry system introduced by IBM in 1980 that expanded on the earlier IBM 3740 of 1973.
+The IBM 5280 Distributed Data System was a data entry system introduced by IBM in 1980 that expanded on the earlier IBM 3740 of 1973.
 The 3740 was essentially a computer terminal that recorded a user's data entry onto an 8-inch floppy disk instead of older storage media like punch cards or paper tape.
 The 5280 expanded on this model by including a complete low-end computer system that could be customized for different roles, ran faster, had more storage both internally and on the disks, and a better display.
 It also sported an enhanced styling, looking more like a contemporary all-in-one microcomputer compared to the 3740 large desk-like appearance.

 History

 Data entry terminals

 IBM had developed an efficient batch processing concept as the basis for most of its computer installations.
 In this approach, users did not interact with the computers directly, instead they would prepare their programs and data on separate systems, often mechanical or electromechanical, and then give the resulting information to the computer operators to process.
 The most common example from the IBM market was to input data using a punch card machine and then pass the resulting "deck" of punch cards to the computer operators.
 The operators would then load those cards into a tray containing many such decks, which would be processed one by one and the results output typically to a computer printer.
 The printout would then be returned to the user.
 To further improve performance, several card readers could be connected to a single magnetic tape machine, often run by a low-end computer.
 The decks would then be transferred to tape which could be loaded into the main computer more rapidly.
 Likewise, output was directed to another tape, which was then removed and placed in another system that could drive multiple printers.
 This style of operation ensured that the machine was used efficiently, with little downtime between "jobs".

 The main downside to this approach is that it is expensive.
 Punch cards and computer printouts are not free, and their use often accounted for a considerable amount of the overall cost of running the system.
 IBM, having invested heavily in the batch processing concept, introduced the IBM 3740 as a way to address the costs associating with this style of operation.
 The system was essentially like a card punch in overall concept, but replaced the cards with floppy disks which could be reused many times, eliminating the cost of using cards.
 The disks also ran much faster, which could eliminate the need for additional machines like card-to-tape systems and tape-to-printer.
 Instead, the user would give the floppy to the operators, and the computer would read the data from the disk and push the output back to it.
 The user could then retrieve the disk and examine or print the results at the 3740.